ghiscoding/aurelia-nest-auth-mongodb/README.md

 ### Swagger
 ###### packages: @nestjs/swagger
 For any REST APIs, using a tool like Swagger is very helpful, it's already implemented in this project, all you have to do is head over to http://localhost:3000/api/ and see the Swagger API docs.
-You will also notice that only the Auth API is in the list (any GraphQL related APIs are outside of Swagger).
-Just as with GraphQL, some of these APIs are protected by the JWT token, you can add your token by clicking on the "Authorize" button on the top right.
+You will also notice that only the Auth APIs are in the list (any GraphQL related APIs are outside of Swagger).
+Also the APIs are protected with the JWT token, same as with GraphQL, you can add your token by clicking on the "Authorize" button on the top right of the Swagger page and paste your token (without the word "Bearer").

 ### TODO
 - [x] Exclude authConfig(s) from Git